Andrei Danilov (conductor)

-Andrei Danilov (Андрей Данилов; born 1978) is a Russian conductor.
+Andrei Danilov (Андрей Данилов; born 1978) is a Russian conductor who has led numerous orchestral and operatic performances across Europe and Asia.
+A graduate of the Special School of Music of the Rimsky-Korsakov Conservatoire, he has served as a conductor for the National Opera and Ballet of Belarus and the Novosibirsk Opera and Ballet Theatre.
+His career includes guest appearances with the Mariinsky Theatre Orchestra and the State Academic Symphony Orchestra of the Russian Federation, as well as receiving the Golden Mask award for his work at the Mikhailovsky Theatre.

 Early life

 Danilov was born in Leningrad, where he attended piano lessons at the Special School of Music of the Rimsky-Korsakov Conservatoire.
 From 1995 to 2000 he was faculty of opera and symphony there under guidance from conductor Ilya Musin and then Yuri Temirkanov.
-Later on, he became a conductor of the National Opera and Ballet of Belarus where he conducted such performances as The Marriage of Figaro, Mavra and Eugene Onegin, and in memory of Ilya Musin he conducted numerous of performances at the Mariinsky Theatre Orchestra.
+Later on, he became a conductor of the National Opera and Ballet of Belarus where he conducted such performances as The Marriage of Figaro, Mavra and Eugene Onegin, and in memory of Ilya Musin, he conducted numerous performances with the Mariinsky Theatre Orchestra.

 Career

 2001-2002

-From 2000 to 2002 he became an intern at the Royal Northern College of Music in Manchester, England and have appeared several times with various music ensembles and operas such as Falstaff and The Queen of Spades.
+From 2000 to 2002, he was an intern at the Royal Northern College of Music in Manchester, England, where he appeared with various music ensembles and conducted operas such as Falstaff and The Queen of Spades.
 As of July 2001 he was an occasional member of the Northern Sinfonia of Newcastle upon Tyne and in 2002 made his debut as a conductor of both the Academic Symphony Orchestra and Shostakovich Philharmonic of Saint Petersburg.